-These tenets allowed small growers to expand their market share and foster a brand reputation that is second to none in the apple world.
+These tenets allowed small growers to expand their market share and foster a brand reputation that is second to none in the world of apples.
 Today, over 90% of apple production in South Tyrol is controlled by the cooperative system.

 A bite into a South Tyrolean apple is a delectable adventure unto itself, but to gain a better understanding of the apple’s importance to the people of this region, our friend and South Tyrol expert, Reka Hukari suggested touring Kurmark-Unifrut, a co-op in Margreid — a charming hamlet of about 1,000 villagers located 25 minutes south of Bolzano.

 Kurmark-Unifrut is a 480-member strong co-op cultivating almost 800 hectares and producing 55,000 tons of fruit each year.
 Unifrut was founded in 1946 while Kurmark was founded in 1960.
 The two co-ops merged in 2001.

-Below us unfolded a vast checker board of orchards in every hue of green.
+Below us unfolded a vast checkerboard of orchards in every hue of green.
 From this vantage point, the importance of the apple to South Tyrol really hit home.
 Reka explained how the valley basin is home to the orchards while the vineyards cling higher up the slopes.
 We learned apple trees thrive in wet soil, but the grape vines do not like “wet feet” as she put it.

 We sped back down the mountain to the Kurmark-Unifrut headquarters and were graciously met by Luis Codalonga, the co-op’s tour guide and wizard of all things apple.
-Luis instructed us to adorn some gnarly looking hairnets and neon yellow safety vests, which we of course memorialized with frequent photos.
+Luis instructed us to adorn some gnarly-looking hairnets and neon yellow safety vests, which we of course memorialized with frequent photos.

 Once picked, Kurmark-Unifrut stores the apples in immense cold storage buildings.
-According to Luis, these behemoths were designed to architecturally-mimic an apple crate.
+According to Luis, these behemoths were designed to architecturally mimic an apple crate.
 Upon walking in we were immediately thankful we brought our jackets.

-Orange cellar doors lined the long hallway.
-Within, crates flush with apples sat on top of each from the floor to ceiling.
+Redish-orange cellar doors lined the long hallway.
+Within, crates flush with South Tyrolean apples sat on top of each from floor to ceiling.
 Each cellar can hold 1,000 crates we were told, which equates to 300 tons of apples.

 This approach does not come without risk.
 We were surprised to learn that people have lost their lives foolishly thinking they can dart in and out of a cellar.
 The low oxygen levels can claim victims without warning.

 Next, we toured the co-op’s apple sorting and packing facility.
 While the cold storage building was eerily quiet, this facility was alive with action.
 The hum of machinery and hustle followed us on every step.
 Not to mention the sweet aroma of apples!
-The luster of red, gold and green apples sprung brightly against the drab equipment.
+The luster of red, gold and green apples beamed against the drab equipment.

-Luis informed us that timing is everything when it comes to apples, so upon leaving cold storage the apples must be processed, packed and shipped as efficiently as possible to guarantee freshness.
+Luis informed us that timing is everything when it comes to processing South Tyrolean apples, so upon leaving cold storage the apples must be processed, packed and shipped as efficiently as possible to guarantee freshness.
 Kurmark-Unifrut prides itself on producing the freshest produce to its consumers and has made substantial investments in the latest technologies to that end.